tobyzerner/json-api-server/README.md

 $schema->hasOne('author')->type('people');
 ```

 Like attributes, the relationship will automatically read and write to the relation on your model with the same name.
-If you'd like it to correspond to a different relation, provide it as a third argument.
+If you'd like it to correspond to a different relation, use the `property` method.

 #### Relationship Links